Can borrowing clothing serve our spiritual ideals?

 We have a need to own

 The human need for ownership begins to develop as a baby *.
 Even toddlers are starting to forcefully name things as their own and want exactly the stuff that is in someone else’s hands.
-Our culture has a built-in status associated with goods and we have been building our self-image around ownership from an early age.
+Our culture has a built-in status related to goods and we start building our self-image around ownership from an early age.
 So is it possible to borrow to serve our internal need for ownership, or is it just enough for us?

 The "cones" of one's own life

 We have already gone so far in our desire for ownership that it is no longer enough to have goods, and there are enough of them.
 There is also a constant need for more.
 And that is very understandable now.
 For example, we in Finland are not very far away from the times when no one had much, the livelihood was tight and everything usable had to be kept.
 In this way, we still look forward to everything we can get.

 In some contradictory ways, however, the goods don’t always serve us as we hope.
 Buying is fun and raising your standard of living is rewarding.
 However, the goods also cause us anxiety, obligations, and headaches.
 It is liberating to empty the cabinets and get rid of the extra.
 Life seems to be better controlled when goods don’t take up too much of our living space.